boqolo/disposocial/report.md

 The app uses Phoenix channels extensively to handle most post events and to receive resources on the wire.
-Broadcasts to all users of a Dispo are done are sent on all relevant updates either on post events, or by the DispoServer GenServer.
+Broadcasts to all users of a Dispo are sent on all relevant updates either on post events, or by the DispoServer GenServer.